St. Petersburg sanitation strike of 1968: Previous strikes

-There had been two other sanitation worker strikes in St. Petersburg, Florida, before that of 1968.
-In 1964, a labor strike was quickly settled by St. Petersburg City Manager Lynn Andrews, who promptly granted the requested raises.
+There had been five other sanitation worker strikes in St. Petersburg, Florida, before that of 1968.1941.1951 In 1965, a labor strike was quickly settled by St. Petersburg City Manager Lynn Andrews, who promptly granted the requested raises.

 Again, in November 1966, a labor strike by sanitation workers occurred as a result of a wage dispute.
 Approximately 250 strikers participated in the work stoppage.
 Local civil rights attorneys, James Sanderlin and Frank Peterman, represented a committee of eight sanitation workers, members of the Young Men's Progressive Club, during the labor negotiations with the city.
 Two days into the strike, "Andrews fired 70% of the sanitation department's workforce".
 Andrews hired approximately 140 temporary workers to fill the vacancies in the department.
 Unlike the previous strike of 1964, Andrews hired out-of-town replacements, also known as "scabs" or "strikebreakers", to collect garbage during the strike.
 After one week, Andrews granted the wage increases.
 Sanitation workers would now earn a 40-hour salary larger than the 44-hour salary they were earning previously.